almtav08/moodle_recom/README.md

 - Make sure all prerequisites are correctly installed
 - Verify that the directory permissions in Moodle are adequate

+## AI Disclaimer

+The recommendations provided by this system are generated using advanced artificial intelligence techniques.
+Rather than analyzing the content of the resources directly, the system leverages behavioral patterns from other users along with expert-defined rules to offer suggestions tailored to your potential interests.

+While the system is designed to provide relevant and helpful recommendations, users are encouraged to complement them with their own judgment to ensure the best possible experience.

 ## Contact Information

 If you have any questions, you can contact: